Step 2: Obtain Certification from a Registered Medical Professional

 To Schedule a consultation with a registered practitioner,

-Fax or Email a copy of the Patient Intake Form, your photo ID & your available medical documentation and/or records.
+Fax or Email a copy of the Patient Intake Form, your photo ID.

-After reviewing your medical records, we will contact you to schedule an appointment for a consultation.
+After reviewing your intake form, we will contact you to schedule an appointment for a consultation.

 Call or Text: 917-797-0025